Florida Atlantic Owls football

 The Florida Atlantic Owls football program represents Florida Atlantic University (FAU) in the sport of American football.
 The Owls compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) in the American Conference.
-The Owls play their home games at FAU Stadium which has a seating capacity of 29,419.
+The Owls play their home games at Flagler Credit Union Stadium which has a seating capacity of 29,419.

 History

 Howard Schnellenberger era (2001–2011)

 Florida Atlantic University football began play in 2001 with legendary coach Howard Schnellenberger serving as head coach until 2011.
 Schnellenberger was a former offensive coordinator with the NFL's Indianapolis Colts and Miami Dolphins who, as a head coach, turned around a moribund Miami football program and won a national championship in his fifth season in 1983 after back to back nine win seasons in 1980 and 1981.
 Schnellenberger also turned around a downtrodden Louisville football program, winning the Fiesta Bowl in 1990.